Birdwatching in Cayman Islands

 Being an educator at heart, Geddes shares his knowledge with all levels of interest and frequently works with everyone from kindergarten students to professional photographers and field scientists exploring the "outdoor laboratory".
 He owns and operates Silver Thatch Excursions- a (land-based) ecotourism service operating on Grand Cayman since 1996.
 This ecotourism award-winning business grew from a passionate love of nature and the outdoors, after realising the need for a professional interpretative service to enrich a visitor’s exposure to Cayman’s natural and historic heritage.
 Nature-watching, hiking, ecology and culture- particularly ethno-botany & zoology (cultural uses of plants & wildlife) are his areas of top interest, but birdwatching is his favourite!

-Geddes currently works as a curator of terrestrial exhibits and education programmes, and conducts birding tours on weekends and select weekdays, searching for his self-designated “Cayman Big 7” among other local and migratory birding prospects.
+Geddes currently works as a curator of terrestrial exhibits and education programs, and conducts birding tours on weekends and select weekdays, searching for his self-designated “Cayman Big 7” among other local and migratory birding prospects.

 Local Information